 To create a baseline for your project, download the

-qodana.sarif.jsonfile and save it to your project directory as shown in the Technical debt section.
+qodana.sarif.jsonfile and save it to your project directory as shown in the Baseline section.
 Starting from this moment, these two problems are identified by Qodana as baseline problems.

 A subsequent Qodana run detected three problems.
 Fortunately, this time Qodana identifies one of them as new and marks it respectively.
 The other two are the baseline problems; they are already reflected in the baseline report and marked as unchanged.